A Star Is Born (2018 soundtrack): Oceania

 In Australia, A Star Is Born entered at number three on the ARIA Albums Chart, giving Gaga her seventh top 10 album in the country and her sixth to reach the top three.
-Two weeks later, the soundtrack reached the top of the charts, becoming Gaga's third album to reach the Australian charts summit after The Fame Monster and Born This Way.
-The soundtrack debuted at number six in the New Zealand Albums Chart, and after two weeks reached the top.
+Two weeks later, the soundtrack peaked at number one, becoming Gaga's third album to reach the top of the Australian chart after The Fame Monster and Born This Way.
+The soundtrack debuted at number six in the New Zealand Albums Chart, and reached number one in its third week.
 A Star Is Born became the year's longest running number-one album in Australia at 11 weeks (ranking at number three on the year-end charts) and was certified triple platinum by the Australian Recording Industry Association (ARIA) for selling over 210,000 units.
-In New Zealand it topped the charts for 16 weeks, breaking the record for most consecutive weeks at the top, previously held by ÷, Ed Sheeran's third studio album, and was certified 6× platinum for 905,000 equivalent units by the Recorded Music NZ (RMNZ).
+In New Zealand, it topped the charts for 16 weeks, breaking the record for most consecutive weeks at the top, previously held by Ed Sheeran's album ÷, and was certified 7× platinum for 105,000 equivalent units by the Recorded Music NZ (RMNZ).